fmrtl73/pxdocs/content/portworx-install-with-kubernetes/storage-operations/kubernetes-storage-101/snapshots.md

 ## Migration

-Migration is reffered to the operation of transferring application workloads (e.g Deployments, Statefulsets, Jobs, ConfigMaps etc) and their data (PVCs) across Kubernetes clusters.
+Migration is referred to the operation of transferring application workloads (e.g Deployments, Statefulsets, Jobs, ConfigMaps etc) and their data (PVCs) across Kubernetes clusters.

 Common use cases for this would be: